 Spring in Hawaii

-Late Spring can be a great time to visit Hawaii: Many of the winter crowds have gone back to school and work and weather typically dry and pleasant.
-Whale-watching seasons takes place from December through May, so there's a good chance you'll to get to see them during a spring trip!
+Late Spring can be a great time to visit Hawaii: Many of the winter crowds have gone back to school and work - the weather is typically dry and pleasant.
+Whale-watching seasons takes place from December through May, so there's a good chance you'll to get to see them during a spring trip.

 Events to Check Out

 - The Honolulu Festival, a celebration of the relationship between Hawaiʻi and the Pacific Rim region, is held over three days every March.